Skip to main content

 KeyDescription

-ignoreComma-separated list of JSON Paths that will be ignored during comparison.
+ignoreComma-separated list of JSON paths that will be ignored during comparison.
 A key will match if it contains one of the ignored strings anywhere in the path.
 For example, an ignore string of errorCode will prevent the comparison of foo.bar.errorCode,errorCode, and foo.errorCode.barfrom being compared.

-includeOnlyComma-separated JSON Paths that will be included during comparison.
+includeOnlyComma-separated JSON paths that will be included during comparison.
 All other keys will be ignored.
 Given strings work the same as for ignore.

 Notes